cswendrowski/FoundryVTT-Zork-System/README.md

-# ptu System
+# Zork System

-This system is a ptu system that you can use as a starting point for building your own custom systems.
-It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.
+A Foundry wrapper of the Public Domain Zork 1 (https://github.com/devshane/zork).
+Powered by the Andy Hattemer's API: https://andyhattemer.com/zork-web-api-with-spaces.html.

+This was done as a joke, but it's fully playable.
+Save state is cookie based.

 ## Usage